Chapter 24. Creating whole-disk images

 Remove any insecure packages (

-telnet) from the image as they are installed by default
+telnet) from the image because they are installed by default.

 To build a whole disk image, complete the following workflow:

-Before building a whole disk image, you must download an existing cloud image of Red Hat Enterprise Linux to use as a basis.
+Before you build a whole disk image, you must download an existing cloud image of Red Hat Enterprise Linux to use as a basis.

 Navigate to the Red Hat Customer Portal: